-- If an application server is running and you still get this error: - If you are running remotely (that is, on a different machine from the one running WebSphere Application Server), you must use the -host hostname option to the wsadmin command to direct wsadmin to the right physical server. - If you are using the -host option, try pinging the server machine from the command line from the machine on which you are trying to launch wsadmin to verify there are no issues of connectivity such as firewalls. - verify that you are using the right port number to connect to the WebSphere Application Server process: - If you are not specifying a port number (using the -port option) when you start the wsadmin tool, the wsadmin tool uses the default port specified in install_dir/profiles/profile_name/properties/ wsadmin.properties file, property name=com.ibm.ws.scripting.port (default value =8879). - The port that wsadmin should send on depends on the server process wsadmin is trying to connect to.
+- If you are running remotely (that is, on a different machine from the one running WebSphere Application Server), you must use the -host hostname option to the wsadmin command to direct wsadmin to the right physical server. - If you are using the -host option, try pinging the server machine from the command line from the machine on which you are trying to launch wsadmin to verify there are no issues of connectivity such as firewalls. - verify that you are using the right port number to connect to the WebSphere Application Server process: - If you are not specifying a port number (using the -port option) when you start the wsadmin tool, the wsadmin tool uses the default port specified in install\dir/profiles/profile\name/properties/ wsadmin.properties file, property name=com.ibm.ws.scripting.port (default value =8879). - The port that wsadmin should send on depends on the server process wsadmin is trying to connect to.